Indigenous Policing in British Columbia

 Currently, 124 police members provide enhanced service to 141 Indigenous communities in B.C.
 The services ensure Indigenous communities receive community policing services that are culturally sensitive and responsive to their particular needs.
 They are intended to improve the level of policing services normally provided by RCMP.
 Police officers providing enhanced services spend 100 per cent of their time on policing needs of Indigenous communities.

-RCMP Indigenous Policing Services
+Indigenous Policing and Reconciliation

 Some municipal police departments have policies and programs to assist Aboriginal people.
-At the Vancouver Police Department, for example, the Diversity & Indigenous Relations Section works with specific communities that have significant public safety issues.
+At the Vancouver Police Department, for example, the Diversity and Indigenous Relations Section works with specific communities that have significant public safety issues.